Documentation of Audiology Services

 The evaluation report is a summary of the evaluation process, the resulting diagnosis, and a plan for service or discharge.
 It may include the following components:

-• Standardized and/or nonstandardized methods of evaluation, including subjective and objective data
+• standardized and/or nonstandardized methods of evaluation, including subjective and objective data

-• Diagnosis
+• diagnosis

-• Referrals to other professionals or agencies.
+• referrals to other professionals

-• Plan of care, including
+• plan of care, including

 • technology recommendations (e.g., hearing aid fitting, hearing assistive technology systems);